GiovaVigno/Challenge_Kiratech.s.p.a./Process performed/Description.md

 ![Grafana News_add link](screenshots/7.Add_link.png)
 ![Added link and voted](screenshots/8.Voted.png)

-## Second, Log in to Grafana
+## :black_medium_small_square: Second, Log in to Grafana
 I checked into docker and browsed to *http://localhost:3000*,

 ![Browse to localhost3000](screenshots/9.Host3000.png)
 ![Login to Grafana](screenshots/10.LoginGrafana.png)

-consequently I entered inside,
+consequently I entered inside.

 ![Welcome to Grafana dashboard](screenshots/11.WelcomeGrafanadashboard.png)

-## Third, metrics and data source
+## :black_medium_small_square: Third, metrics and data source

-I visualized the metrics from Prometheus, however I needed to add it as a data source (into the corfiguration) in Grafana.
+I visualized the metrics from Prometheus, however I needed to add it as a data source (into the configuration) in Grafana.

 ![Add Prometheus in the dashboard](screenshots/12.Prometheus.png)